Marijuana Charges in Las Vegas

 |Paraphernalia possession||Misdemeanor||Up to 6 months||$1,000|

-Note that the weight of marijuana is its weight when seized or soon as it can reasonably be weighed after seizure.
-Talk to your attorney today to discuss your unique circumstances and to learn more about what types of sentencing may apply.
+Note that the weight of marijuana is its weight when seized or soon as it can reasonably be weighed after a seizure.
+Talk to a criminal defense attorney in Las Vegas, Nevada today to discuss your unique circumstances and to learn more about what types of sentencing may apply.

 What are the defenses to marijuana charges?